I.M: 2021–present: Solo debut and other solo endeavors

 On December 1, he attended the launch event of Swarovski's flagship store, held at Dosan Park in Seoul.
 On December 25, I.M performed for 2023 Someday Christmas, held at Hall 3 of BEXCO Exhibition Hall 1 in Busan.

 In January 2024, it was announced that he will release a new single on January 23, titled "Slowly" featuring Heize.

 On March 12, it was announced that I.M will have an April comeback.
 On March 13, it was revealed that he will release his third extended play Off the Beat on April 3, with the lead single "Lure".
 On March 28, I.M attended the boutique reopening of Brioni, held at Hotel Shilla in Jung-gu, Seoul.

 On April 17, it was announced that he will be the MC of KBS' web show I.M on the Beat, beginning on April 20.
 On April 22, it was announced that I.M will have his first world tour Off the Beat, to be held in eighteen cities in ten countries.
 On April 23, he attended Chanel's "Rouge Allure" pop-up event opening, held in Seongdong-gu, Seoul.

 On June 11, I.M attended Jaeger-LeCoultre's "The Adventure Spirit" pop-up event opening, held in Songpa-gu, Seoul.
 On June 15, he performed for Tone & Music Festival 2024, held at 88 Garden Olympic Park, Seoul.
 On June 18, it was announced that I.M will be the new DJ of KBS Cool FM's radio program Kiss the Radio, replacing Day6's Young K, beginning on July 1 and ending on June 29, 2025.

 On July 19, he attended Diesel's store reopening, held in Gangnam-gu, Seoul.
 On July 20, I.M performed for Soundberry Festa 24, held at KBS Arena in Gangseo-gu, Seoul.

 In February 2025, it was announced that he will perform for 2025 Soundberry Theater in March, to be held at KBS Arena in Gangseo-gu, Seoul.

 In March, it was announced that I.M will release a digital single "Don't Speak" on March 28, which he already performed during the Off the Beat World Tour Encore in Seoul.

 On May 18, I.M performed at the music festival SuperPop Korea 2025, held at KINTEX in Gyeonggi-do, Seoul.
 On May 24, it was announced that he will temporarily suspend his individual and group activities due to poor health.

 In September, I.M had mutually agreed to terminate his exclusive contract with Sony Music Korea.

+He released a digital single "IYWO" with Coda Crew on February 20, 2026.

+Personal life

+Military service

+I.M enlisted for his mandatory military service as an active duty soldier on February 9, 2026.